You get a health insurance card when you are registered with a CPR number as a resident of Denmark.

 • You change your name because you have been married (within the first three months after the wedding).

-Your health insurance card is valid as long as you are registered with a CPR number as a resident of Denmark and the information on the card still applies (e.g. name, address, general practitioner).
+Your health insurance card is valid as long as you are registered with a CPR number as a resident of Denmark and the information on the card still applies (for instance name, address, general practitioner).

-If you do not have your name on your postbox, the card will be returned to Citizen Service at Dokk1.
+If you do not have your name on your postbox, the card will be returned to Citizen Service (Borgerservice) at Dokk1.
+We will contact you if the card is rturned to Citizen Service.

 Come by Citizen Service to pick it up.
 We will keep the yellow card for up to 6 months.
 If we no longer have your card, you will need to pay for a new one.

 It is very important that your name is correctly spelled.
-Call Citizen Service at +45 89 40 10 30.
+Call the National Registration Office (Folkeregistret) - part of Citizen Service (Borgerservice) at +45 89 40 10 30.
 We will make sure that you receive a new card with the correct spelling of your name.

 Find more information about national healthcare, health insurance in Denmark, and the yellow health insurance card at lifeindenmark.dk: